Memory Bounds for Concurrent Bounded Queues: Memory-Optimal Bounded Queue

-This section is devoted for the linearizability proof of our algorithm that matches the lower bound (see Section~\ref{sec:upper-bound}).
 At first, we suppose that all operations during execution are successful so the checks for emptiness and fullness never satisfy.
 This way, we are provided with an arbitrary finite history $H$, and we need to construct a linearization $S$ of $H$ by assigning a linearization point to each completed operation $\delta$ in $H$.
 We prove several lemmas before providing these linearization points.

-\begin{lemma} At any time during the whole execution it is guaranteed that $\texttt{dequeues} \leq \texttt{enqueues} \leq \texttt{dequeues} + C$. \end{lemma} \begin{proof} We prove this by contradiction.
+\begin{lemma} At any time during the whole execution, it is guaranteed that $\texttt{dequeues} \leq \texttt{enqueues} \leq \texttt{dequeues} + C$. \end{lemma} \begin{proof} We prove this by contradiction.
 Let \texttt{dequeues} exceed \texttt{enqueues}.
-Since the counters are always increased by one, we choose the first moment when \texttt{dequeues} becomes equal \texttt{enqueues + 1} which, obviously, happens at the corresponding \texttt{CAS} invocation $\delta_1$ in \texttt{dequeue} (line~\ref{line:dequeue:inc}).
+Since the counters are always increased by one, we choose the first moment when \texttt{dequeues} becomes equal \texttt{enqueues + 1} which, obviously, happens at the corresponding \texttt{CAS} invocation $\delta_1$ in \texttt{dequeue()} (line~\ref{line:dequeue:inc}).
 Consider the situation right before this \texttt{CAS} $\delta_1$: \texttt{enqueues} and \texttt{dequeues} were equal.
 Consider the previous successful \texttt{CAS} $\delta_0$ that incremented \texttt{enqueues} or \texttt{dequeues} counter.
 Obviously, it was a \texttt{CAS} on \texttt{dequeues} since otherwise we chose not the first moment in the beginning of the proof.
-Thus, between $\delta_0$ and $\delta_1$ \texttt{enqueues} and \texttt{dequeues} did not change, and the emptiness check at line~\ref{line:hard:deq_emptiness} should succeed during the \texttt{dequeue} invocation that has performed $\delta_1$, so the \texttt{CAS} $\delta_1$ cannot be executed.
+Thus, between $\delta_0$ and $\delta_1$ \texttt{enqueues} and \texttt{dequeues} did not change, and the emptiness check at line~\ref{line:hard:deq_emptiness} should succeed during the \texttt{dequeue()} invocation that has performed $\delta_1$, so the \texttt{CAS} $\delta_1$ cannot be executed.

 The situation when \texttt{enqueues} exceed \texttt{dequeues + C} can be shown to be unreachable in a similar manner. \end{proof}

 Further, we say that a descriptor \texttt{EnqOp} is \emph{successful} if at some moment its \texttt{successful} field was set to \texttt{true} and it was in \texttt{ops} array.